Geometric stabilisation via p-adic integration: p-adic integration

 We fix a local field $F$ with ring of integers $\CO_F$ and residue field $k=k_F$ of order $q=p^r$.
 We also fix an algebraic closure $\bar F$ of $F$ and consider the intermediate field extensions

 given by maximal unramified (respectively tamely ramified) extension of $F$ in $\bar F$.

-In this section we introduce our formalism for $p$-adic integration on a smooth and tame Deligne-Mumford stacks $\Mc$ with coarse moduli space $M$, satisfying the assumptions in \ref{situation:locally_quotient}.
-The main result is Theorem \ref{thm:volume} which computes the volume of a fibre of the specialisation map $e$ (Construction \ref{defi:e}) with respect to the canonical measure on $M(\Oo_F)$ (Definition \ref{defcanmes}).
+In this section we introduce our formalism for $p$-adic integration on a smooth and tame Deligne-Mumford stack $\Mc$ with coarse moduli space $M$, satisfying the assumptions in \ref{situation:locally_quotient}.
+The main result is Theorem \ref{thm:volume} which computes the volume of a fibre of the specialisation map $e$ (Construction \ref{defi:e}) with respect to the canonical measure on $M(\Oo_F)$ introduced in Definition \ref{defcanmes}.